THE DEAD ZONE

 But I’m getting ahead of myself.
 Whilst still in hospital Johnny discovers he has psychic powers which get activated when he comes into physical contact with someone.

-More specifically he can see something in that person’s past or future, or in some cases the past or future of someone connected to the person he touches.
-Perhaps it’s just a case that he can see whatever the plot requires.
+These powers mean he can see something in that person’s past or future, or in some cases the past or future of someone connected to the person he touches.
+Perhaps it’s simply that he can see whatever the plot requires.

 Crucially the future that Johnny sees can be changed, otherwise the film really would be a dead zone.

-When news of his powers spread he is recruited to help identify a serial killer.
-This episode includes a very effective sequence set in a snowy park when he realises the killer is the deputy sheriff.
+When news of his powers spreads he is recruited to help identify a serial killer.
+This episode includes a very effective sequence (at night in a snowy park) when he realises that the killer is the deputy sheriff.

-All the time Johnny’s physical health is deteriorating so we correctly sense that he is a doomed character.
+All the time though, Johnny’s physical health is deteriorating so we know that he is a doomed character.

-Johnny does what any self respecting American would and gets himself a rifle so as to kill at a hustings.
+Johnny does what any self respecting American would do in this situation and gets himself a rifle so as to kill the candidate at a hustings.

-It’s tense stuff and how it all plays out is exciting and rather unexpected, all very satisfying as a resolution.
+It’s tense stuff and how it all plays out is exciting and rather unexpected, and very satisfying as a resolution.

 Comments